 The university did not confirm any details surrounding the report or the alleged behaviours.

-TMU has since announced the team will play their home opener on Sept.
+A few days later, TMU announced the team would play their home opener on Sept.
 9 in an emailed statement to The Eye on Sept.
 8.

-As a result of the forfeited matches, the Bold have been given automatic 3-0 losses to both the Voyageurs and Lakers, per the Ontario University Athletics (OUA) regulations.
-This currently puts them at a 0-2 record—last in the OUA East division—to begin the season.
+As a result of the forfeited matches, the Bold were given automatic 3-0 losses to both the Voyageurs and Lakers, per the Ontario University Athletics (OUA) regulations.
+Currently, the team holds a 9-3 record—second in the OUA East division.

-TMU said they will be providing no further comment or details regarding the situation until the investigation is completed to protect the “privacy, confidentiality and the integrity” of the investigation.
+TMU said they will provide no further comment on the situation or release details of the investigation to protect the “privacy and confidentiality of all those involved.”